 - Third-party listing publishing / product information management software inappropriately overwriting stock levels.
 Run manual stock sync after major updates to your catalog.
 Using re-push stale inventory will automatically correct these mistakes within 24 hours.

 - Product CSV uploads direct to your marketplace / sales channel that contain inventory quantities.
 Run manual stock sync after major updates to your catalog.
 Using re-push stale inventory will automatically correct these mistakes within 24 hours.

 - Advertising all of your inventory on multiple channels.
 This is bound to cause the occasional oversold situation.
-Remember that for each additional channel you have connected, you're advertising 100% more inventory than you have available.
-Within a 2-20 minute period, someone could buy all of your stock on more than one channel resulting in an overselling scenario.
+Remember that for each additional listing you have for a product, you're over-advertising by an additional 100%.
+Within a 2-20 minute period, someone could buy all of your stock on more than one channel or listing resulting in an overselling scenario.
 Set up safety stock reservation

 - Outages at marketplaces and cloud sales channels like Shopify / BigCommerce.
 Amazon will not accept a ticket unless 24 hours have passed since an inventory feed was uploaded but not yet processed.
 Historically this has not happened but several hour delays have occurred meaning you realistically need 1 day of stock reserved to completely eliminate the unpredictable risk of overselling due to marketplace outages.
 Prepare for flash sales by ensuring your sync health on your dashboard is consistently green (no sales channel outages) before releasing new products or launching a new sale.